 1.1.
 When you visit the Museum in person

 1.1.1.
-Contact Tracing – from 1 June 2020, NSW Health requires the AM to collect the name, address, email and contact phone number of all visitors (including contractors, volunteers and function guests) to the Museum for the purpose of contact tracing in the event that case(s) of COVID-19 are confirmed at, or suspected to have related to, the AM premises.
-Personal information collected by the AM will be used for this purpose only and the AM will destroy this personal information after 28 days of collection in line with its data management policies.
+Contact Tracing – from 1 June 2020, NSW Health requires the AM to collect the name and contact phone number (email address is optional) of all visitors (including contractors, volunteers and function guests) to the Museum for the purpose of contact tracing in the event that case(s) of COVID-19 are confirmed at, or suspected to have related to, the AM premises.
+Personal information collected by the AM will be used for this purpose only and the AM will destroy this personal information after 28 days of collection in line with its data management policies and NSW Health directives.

 1.1.2.
-Purchasing tickets – when you purchase tickets in person at the Museum, we may collect your personal information (including payment method) for the purposes of processing your purchase, contacting you if there are any issues with your purchase or the event and for demographic analysis (on an anonymous basis).
+Purchasing tickets or goods– when you purchase tickets in person at the AM or buy goods in our AM Shop, we may collect your personal information (including payment method) for the purposes of processing your purchase, contacting you if there are any issues with your purchase or the event and for demographic analysis (on an anonymous basis).
 We may also ask for your email address in order to send you a post-visit survey to help us improve our products and services.

 1.1.3.
 Attending AM events – when you book or attend events organised by the AM and its partners, we may collect your personal information for research purposes, photographic consent forms, contacting you if there are any changes or special information for the event, for demographic analysis (on an anonymous basis) or to create an interest-based database for future marketing purposes.
 We may also ask for your email address in order to send you a post-event survey from the AM or our event partners to help us improve our products and services.

 1.1.4.
 Conducting research – when you attend the AM for research purposes, such as using the AM Library, you will be required to sign-in on arrival and provide your name and contact details to the AM for the purposes of ensuring the safety and security of all personnel and AM property in accordance with AM’s security policies.